French submarine Le Héros: Vichy France

 After France's surrender, Le Héros served in the naval forces of Vichy France. apparently stationed initially at Dakar.
 After the attack on Mers-el-Kébir — in which a British Royal Navy squadron attacked a French Navy squadron moored at the naval base at Mers El Kébir in Oran on the coast of Algeria on 3 July 1940 — Le Héros and Le Glorieux got underway from Dakar at 04:30 on 4 July 1940 in company with a Latécoère 302 flying boat to retaliate by attacking the British heavy cruiser HMS Dorsetshire, which was patrolling south of Dakar.
 The flying boat found Dorsetshire and guided the submarines to her, but the submarines could get no closer to her than 6,000 m.
 They received orders at 16:00 to return to Dakar.
-During their return voyage, a seaplane from Dorsetshre attacked them, narrowly missing Le Glorieux with two bombs.
+During their return voyage, a seaplane from Dorsetshire attacked them, narrowly missing Le Glorieux with two bombs.

 On 7 July 1940, a British naval force arrived off Dakar and, as a part of Operation Catapult, transmitted an ultimatum at 18:00.
 The French did not reply, and ordered Le Héros and Le Glorieux to put to sea.
 Many members of their crews initially refused to fight the British, but the commanding officer of Le Héros convinced them to participate in the sortie.
 The two submarines got underway to conduct the attack, but sources differ on the details of what followed.
 According to one account, they left Dakar together and anchored southeast of the island of Gorée at 21:30 on 7 July, then set off to attack the British squadron on 8 July 1940, a French sloop-of-war mistakenly opening fire on them as they departed, and submerged off Dakar at 11:20.
 In another version of the events, Le Héros was still moored in Dakar on 8 July and got underway at dawn that day, while Le Glorieux departed a few hours later; mistaken for a British submarine attempting to infiltrate the harbor, Le Glorieux suffered some light damage when she came under heavy gunfire from three French ships and was bombed by a French seaplane.
 In either event, both submarines spent the day submerged off Dakar and attempted to attack the British ships there but could not get close enough, and the British departed the area and headed for Freetown after Fleet Air Arm Fairey Swordfish torpedo bombers from the aircraft carrier HMS Hermes attacked and seriously damaged the French battleship Richelieu at Dakar that day.
 Both submarines returned to Dakar during the night of 8–9 July 1940.

 By 8 August 1940, Le Héros and Le Glorieux were at Casablanca in French Morocco, From 5 to 7 November 1940, Le Héros and her sister ship Vengeur operated south of Cabo de Gata, Spain, to reconnoiter Gibraltar.